rjarow/doowop/README.md

 ```
 ansible-playbook bootstrap.yml
 ```

 Obviously you may need some different switches (maybe -k ?) but this is on you to modify.
 The default is expected to run as root.
 I have used become: yes in the playbooks so you can execute this as a sudo user.

+You may also want to move the inventory / ansible.cfg to ansibles global config (/etc/ansible) so you do not need to execute these from the /opt/doowop location.
+Again, your call.

 Go grab a coffee, this will take a few mins!